maelvls/maelvls.github.io/content/2020/home-office-remote-setup/index.md

 ---
 title: The evolution of my home office from 2019 to 2021
-description: I present what hardware I have been using and I changed between 2019 and 2021!
+description: I present what hardware I have been using and what changed between 2019 and 2021!
 date: 2020-03-30
 url: /evolution-of-my-home-office
 aliases: [/home-office-2020]